Shagshag/prestashop-documentation/ImageTypeCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\ImageType.php line 82
+* This property is defined in [classes/ImageType.php line 82](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ImageType.php#82)

 ### $webserviceParameters